 Often perceived as a game for children, block play can actually serve a serious purpose for adults, such as helping to devise a 15-month organisational plan or improving analytical competence.

 ‘We are the species that play the most.
-We just forget this’, Per Kristiansen of Trivium said while explaining the rationale of playing with blocks at work.
+We just forget this’.
 Through hands-on experience with blocks, ‘we can explore the reasons, themes and objectives of the given purpose-oriented scenarios and create new connections with our brains that turn intangible ideas into concrete forms’.

 ‘Sometimes, concrete actions can create situations’.
 Like Google, after they realised the shared narrative of their current and future identities, they undertook a set of actions that completely changed their behaviours.

 Dominating is slightly different from leading.
 ‘Many leaders are very fast thinkers, so they are quicker to voice their ideas and then dominate, and this is appreciated’.

 Play is fearful to some who consider it too abstract for building vision, but the key to play is that our creations don’t have to look like anything we’ve seen before, ‘because you’re exploring and experimenting something totally new’.
 It’s meant to be a realisation process that leads one to what was overlooked before while consolidating one’s ‘can-do’ attitude.